Identifying the fingerprints of topological states by tuning magnetoresistance in a semimetal: the case of topological half-Heusler Pt1-xAuxLuSb: Introduction

-Heusler compounds are a class of inter-metallic systems that exhibit a wide range of electrical and magnetic properties \cite{wollmann2017heusler, graf2011simple, palmstrom2016heusler} including materials that are semiconductors \cite{kawasaki2014growth}, half-metallic ferromagnets \cite{de1983new}, thermoelectrics \cite{hinterleitner2019thermoelectric}, and superconductors \cite{klimczuk2012superconductivity, nakajima2015topological}.
-They have also been predicted to host exotic topological phases \cite{chadov2010tunable, lin2010half}.
-PtLuSb is one such compound, where a band inversion between the $\Gamma_{8}$ (p-type character) and the $\Gamma_{6}$ (s-type character) manifolds results in its topologically non-trivial character.
-In such cases, bulk-boundary correspondence guarantees the existence of strongly spin-orbit coupled surface states that have been observed in recent angle-resolved photoemission spectroscopy (ARPES) measurements \cite{logan2016observation}.
-However, the presence of a large number of bulk carriers due to the semimetallic nature of these compounds and strong coupling between the bulk and the surface states have precluded the identification of macroscopic physical observables of the topological surface states (TSS) in any Heusler compound.
+In the half-Heusler compound PtLuSb, a band inversion is predicted between the $\Gamma_{8}$ (p-type character) and the $\Gamma_{6}$ (s-type character) manifolds resulting in its topologically non-trivial character \cite{chadov2010tunable,lin2010half,logan2016observation}.
+In such cases, bulk-boundary correspondence guarantees the existence of TSS that have been observed in recent angle-resolved photoemission spectroscopy (ARPES) measurements \cite{logan2016observation}.
+However, the presence of a large number of bulk carriers, due to the semimetallic nature of these compounds, have precluded the identification of macroscopic physical observables of the TSS in any Heusler compound till date.
 Intrinsic doping in these compounds, ascribed to the presence of anti-site defects \cite{yonggang2017natural}, further exacerbates the problem.
-In PtLuSb, this results in the chemical potential to lie deep inside the valence band away from the quadratic band touching point ($\Gamma_{8}$) at the top of the bulk valence band, where the chemical potential is predicted to lie in density functional theory (DFT) calculations (Fig.~1d)\cite{logan2016observation, patel2014surface}.
-The inability to disentangle the contribution of the TSS from the bulk carriers imposes serious constraints on the utility of these compounds in device applications and in the realization of exotic phases of matter by exploiting their multi-functional nature.
+In PtLuSb, this results in the Fermi level to lie deep inside the valence band in contradiction to the density functional theory (DFT) calculations.
+From the DFT calculations the chemical potential is expected to lie at the quadratic band touching point ($\Gamma_{8}$), at the top of the bulk valence band (Fig.~\ref{fig:Transport}(d)) \cite{logan2016observation, patel2014surface}.
+By substituting a few Pt atoms with Au in \pals\/ thin films, where Au atoms are expected to contribute one extra electron compared to Pt, we are able to lower the bulk carrier concentration by more than two orders of magnitude compared to the parent compound.
+The chemical potential in the bulk in such cases is expected to lie close to the bottom of the conduction band, as shown in Fig.~\ref{fig:Transport}(d).